-Matt became the local face of WPA in Buckinghamshire in July 2012 and is now a senior Partner.
+Matt became the local face of Healthcare Practice in Buckinghamshire in July 2012 and is now a senior Partner.
 But he started out on a very different path.
 A keen sportsman, Matt left school at 18 and, being one of the UK’s leading junior squash players, took a first job at Trent Bridge cricket ground, close to where he grew up.

 Matt, who lives in Farnborough, Hampshire, explained: